The Nest

 Most NYC rent brokers who work with standard apartments will charge one month’s rent.

 Most of the time, rental broker fees get higher due to the high price of a specific rental.
-Luxury rentals are harder to rent out, so they must market them more.
+Luxury rentals are more challenging, so they must market them more.
 As a result, they may charge a higher fee simply because it’s so much harder to pair an apartment with an appropriate renter.

 Rental brokers do not work for free; otherwise, they would be not-for-profit.
 If you want to rent an apartment and assume a typical broker fee is off the table, it’s best to understand how this works.

 When a rental listing is a ‘no fee’ to prospective tenants, it simply means that the landlord is paying the broker fee instead of the tenant.
-The trend toward ‘no fee’ rentals was exacerbated by the New York Department of State’s temporary prohibition on tenants paying rental broker fees in NYC in February 2020.
+The New York Department of State’s temporary prohibition on tenants paying rental broker fees in NYC in February 2020 exacerbated the trend toward’ no fee’ rentals.

 When an apartment is ‘No Fee,’ it either means that

-The reason why renters in NYC typically pay the broker fee is market demand dynamics.
-Limited apartment inventory in NYC and robust demand from renters lets New York City landlords get away with having the tenants pay the rental broker fees.
+Renters in NYC typically pay the broker fee because of market demand dynamics.
+Limited apartment inventory and robust renter demand let New York City landlords get away with having the tenants pay the rental broker fees.

-So, saving up more than just the apartment’s deposit is essential if you are looking to rent an apartment.
-It’s customary to plunk down as much as 3.5 times the monthly rent to move in.
+So, saving up more than the apartment’s deposit is essential if you are looking to rent an apartment.
+Paying as much as 3.5 times the monthly rent to move in is customary.

 However, some areas are particularly tough to rent for other reasons, such as crime or pests.
 When a landlord wants to rent out their area fast, they may offer to cover the broker fee for the apartment.
 You might see “fee-free” apartments listed on major sites.